IP address groups in NTA

 Automatically resolving application conflicts during an IP address group synchronization can delete applications.
 If you do not want to delete any NTA applications, do not use IP address groups imported from IPAM for application definition.

-When you update IP ranges including IP segments, historical data are not valid and resources can show mismatched data.
+When you update IP ranges including IP segments, historical data are not valid and widgets can show mismatched data.
 This situation is temporary.
 Changing an IP group range in IPAM can cause this behavior, too.

 It is possible that someone else is editing IP address groups at the same time, or IP address group synchronization is running on the background.
 In such a case, conflicts are automatically resolved, but the other updates make change in IP address groups causing new conflicts.
 You have to resolve the conflicts again.
 This situation should be rare.

 This is the expected behavior.
 All IP Groups are imported as IP Groups managed by NTA.
 Also, there is no possibility of how to "link" those IP Groups to existing IPAM groups.
 User has to delete those groups and import them again from IPAM.

 SolarWinds cannot guarantee that while the applications are still managed by IPAM.
 In the current implementation, you cannot have synchronized groups managed by IPAM used in applications without the risk of deleting the applications during synchronization with IPAM.
 You can use IP groups managed by IPAM without this risk if you don't use them as a source or destination IP address group for applications.
 The only safe workaround is to: